raymondfx/hyperledger-ledger/demo/AliceGetsAPhone.md

 ## Accept the Invitation

-When the Faber agent starts up it automatically creates an invitation and generates a QR code on the screen.
+When the Journalist agent starts up it automatically creates an invitation and generates a QR code on the screen.
 On your mobile app, select "SCAN CODE" (or equivalent) and point your camera at the generated QR code.
 The mobile agent should automatically capture the code and ask you to confirm the connection.
 Confirm it.

 <details>
     <summary>Click here to view screenshot</summary>